hc21353/DoodleToDream/VQ-SGen/README.md

 # Doodle to Dream

 Doodle to Dream is a sketch generation project for sketchbook / Pictionary-like game settings.
 This repository implements and compares two stroke-based generation pipelines, **SketchGPT** and **VQ-SGen**, on QuickDraw-style data.

-Unlike the original papers, this project focuses on **practical sequential visualization**.
-Instead of only producing a final sketch, it saves and displays how each drawing appears **stroke by stroke**, making the generation process easier to inspect and compare.
+Rather than focusing only on the final sketch, this project emphasizes **stroke-by-stroke generation and visualization**, so the full drawing process can be observed and compared.

 ## Visual Examples

-The examples below show representative outputs from the two implemented pipelines.
+The GIFs below show representative outputs from the two implemented pipelines.

-- **SketchGPT**: prompt-based sketch completion from a partial drawing
+- **SketchGPT**: prompt-based completion from a partially given sketch
 - **VQ-SGen**: token-based sketch generation with sequential visual outputs

 ## SketchGPT